 Sennheiser Evolution G3 100 Series – Wireless Microphone Combo (B / 626 – 668MHz)

 I purchased this very popular wireless microphone kit for my video setup.
-This allows you to place a lavaliere mic on your talent, connecting to your camera or recorder wirelessly.
-These Sennheiser’s are a standard in the prosumer video market that can be found in most professional web producer’s kit as well as many broadcast TV shows and documentaries.
-The included XLR mic adapter pack allows you to turn any professional microphone into a wireless, handheld mic.
-I’ve also used the XLR transmitter connected to boom mics/poles for wireless production, freeing up your boom operator from being tethered to the camera.
-These mics have always been reliable for me, producing low noise, decent noise rejection, no interference and long runs (I can get far away from the camera).
+This allows you to place a lavaliere mic on your talent and connect it to your camera or recorder wirelessly.
+These Sennheisers are a standard in the prosumer video market that can be found in most professional web producer’s gear bag as well as many broadcast TV shows and documentaries.
+The included XLR mic adapter transmitter allows you to turn any professional microphone (XLR) into a wireless, handheld mic.
+I’ve also used the XLR transmitter connected to boom mics for wireless production, freeing up your boom operator from being tethered to the camera.
+These mics have always been reliable for me, producing low noise, decent rejection, no interference and long runs (I can get far away from the camera).

-I don’t own this mic but a good friend, production assistant and product reviewer Neil Perrin does.
+I don’t own this budget mic. but a good friend and product reviewer Neil Perrin does.
 This is a beginner lavalier microphone.
 Your audio will improve over your built in camera microphone mainly because the microphone will be close to the source (your mouth).
 But if you can afford a better lavalier mic., I would recommend something else.
 One nice benefit of this microphone is it’s 20′ cable.
 That really lets you get away from the camera while still being plugged into it.
-You can watch his demo of this microphone to get a feel for how this mic sounds when plugged directly into a camcorder.
-For the price (approx. $20) you can’t beat this mic. for getting better audio than your camera (DSLR) will provide.
-There are limitations (watch battery required, no on/off switch, no battery level indicator, noticeable ground floor noise) but if you need better quality audio into your camcorder than the built in mic, this is a great option to start with until you can afford something better like the Sennheiser wireless lavalier listed above or a better lavalier microphone like the Aspen Mics HQ-S Stereo Lavalier Microphone.
+You can watch Neil’s demo of this microphone to get a feel for how this mic sounds when plugged directly into a camera (see UPDATE below).
+For the price (approx. $25) you can’t beat this mic. for getting better audio than your camera (DSLR) will provide.
+There are limitations (watch battery required, no on/off switch, no battery level indicator, noticeable ground floor noise) but if you need better quality audio into your camera than the built in mic., this is a great option to start with until you can afford something better like the Sennheiser wireless lavalier listed above or a better lavalier microphone like the Aspen Mics HQ-S Stereo Lavalier Microphone.

 Rode NTG-1 shotgun microphone

-As seen in my video about how to use and set up this mic, this is probably the best audio for video I’ve gotten out of a microphone.
+As seen in my video about how to use and set up this mic (embedded above), this is probably the best audio for video I’ve gotten out of a microphone.
 Awesome sound.
 If you want the battery powered version check out the NTG-2 although I’ve heard that one doesn’t work as well with recorders like the H4n.
 I used this with the H4n (watch the video linked above) and as you can hear it worked great but note that the microphone is really close to my mouth.
 To produce the same results you’ll need to get any shotgun mic. within two feet of the speaker’s mouth.

 Rode VideoMic Pro (best on camera shotgun mic for DLSR cameras)